⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 76%

-Designs, manufactures, and services jet engines and spare parts for commercial aircraft and business aviation.
+Sales and servicing of jet engines for commercial aviation.

 24%

-Develops and services jet engines, avionics, and power systems for governments and militaries.
+Jet engines, avionics, and power systems for government and military use.

 🎯 WHY THIS MATTERS